krisna-nil/UI-Based-Calculator/README.md

-# this is my first repo
+this repo is basically python gui project